 Applications should be made on the schedule and with the forms prescribed by the Wabash Valley Community Foundation.

 Mary E. Surrell became a member of Central Presbyterian Church in 1866.
 With a bequest from her, the church has established the Surrell Scholarship Fund for the benefit of graduating high-school seniors and current college students (including non-traditional) who are a part of the CPC family, whether by membership or participation in church life.

-Applications are available in the church office (and also here).
-Completed applications must be received in the church office by the annual deadline which is announced in early spring.
-Questions can be addressed to Cheryl Moles or Alvin Stinnett.
+Applications can be completed at https://forms.gle/2wVtAGTSA5P19pER6.
+Completed applications must be received in the church office by May 1, 2020.
+Questions can be addressed to Cheryl Moles.

 Vacation Bible School

 Vacation Bible School is a cooperative event offered by Central Presbyterian, Centenary United Methodist, St. Stephen’s Episcopal and Trinity Lutheran churches.
-Children ages 3 through 5th graders (completed spring 2017) are welcome to join The Jesus Way VBS at Trinity Lutheran Church (2620 Ohio Blvd) on June 19-22 from 6:00 – 8:00 pm.
-Registration forms are now available.
+Children ages 3 through 5th graders are welcome to join the fun and learning.
+The 2020 VBS will be held June 28 – July 3 from 9:30 am to 12:30 pm at Centenary Methodist.